scottgigawatt/beets-audible/readme.md

   * ALTERNATIVE: Portainer>beets>console
 *  `beet import /untagged` # Do not modify - starts the cli tool beets
 > To exit the beets docker shell simply type `exit`

+#### Create a script shortcut that will:
+* auto ssh into the docker host computer
+* execute the docker exec command
+* which passes through the command to start beets

+Windows
+* Install putty/plink and make sure plink is executable from HOSTS
+* save the following line as `runbeets.bat` and edit with your [USER] [IP] [PASS]
+* `plink -ssh user@192.168.1.123 -pw supersecretpass -P 22 -t (docker exec -it beets sh -c 'beet import /untagged')`
+* double-click `runbeets.bat`

 ## Notes